Michael Hicks (historian): Retirement and later activity

 Eventually Professor of Medieval History and head of department at the University of Winchester until his retirement, he was appointed Emeritus Professor in September 2014.
 He is a Fellow of the Royal Historical Society, and the reviews editor for the peer-reviewed Southern History journal.
 It has been calculated that in the thirty-five year period to 2013 he published seventy-five articles and full-length studies, averaging over two per year.
 As of 2012, his most recent work has centred on the Inquisitions post mortem, and he is now principal investigator on a project "dedicated to creating a digital edition of the medieval English inquisitions".

 Exhumation and reburial of Richard III

-Interviewed by the BBC in September 2012, amid the "upsurge of interest" in Richard III and the attempts of the Richard III Society campaign to rehabilitate the dead king, Hicks commented that the society had members "who contain an extreme and romantic view" of Richard III, and that whilst they publish work of scholarship in his defence they have not succeeded in overturning the long-held historiographical consensus regarding the king's best-known controversy, the fate of his nephews in the Tower of London.
-Indeed, he went so far as to cast doubt that the bones discovered in Leicester were actually those of the king, saying "lots of other people who suffered similar wounds could have been buried in the choir of the church where the bones were found" (thus disregarding the DNA evidence).
-Elsewhere, however, he called the popular English television series The White Queen's portrayal of the people and time "useful and informative".
+Interviewed by the BBC in September 2012, amid the "upsurge of interest" in Richard III, Hicks commented disparagingly about the efforts of the Richard III Society campaign to rehabilitate the dead king: "The Richard III Society consists of some who contain an extreme and romantic view.
+They publish scholarly work in the belief that it will eventually exculpate Richard III, but it hasn't actually done so."

+Hicks also expressed doubt that the bones discovered in Leicester were actually those of the king, saying "lots of other people who suffered similar wounds could have been buried in the choir of the church where the bones were found", and raising doubts about some of the evidence brought forward.
+Elsewhere he called the television series The White Queen's portrayal of the people and time "useful and informative".